From Kingdom to Republic

 - The Myth of a Coalition Government

 From the start, the American President Lyndon Johnson was seen indifferent to the proposition that a national concord should be observed as the solution of the conflict.
 At the contrary, the Vietminh and Chinese Communist Party alike agreed that South Vietnam should be treated as a union of states.
 It turned out that the Vietminh' s propaganda was just a game of words (VNW: Disinformation: The new American Policy).
-After they won the war, South Vietnam became no less of a Viet communist state of the unified Vietnam
+After they won the war, they transformed South Vietnam to become no less of a Viet communist state as part of the unified Vietnam.